 As you can expect with common injuries like those listed above, the medical expenses stemming from a drunk driving accident can be significant.
 You may have various legal options to try to cover these expenses depending on the circumstances and the insurance coverage available.
 Some of your options may include the following:

-• Filing a lawsuit against the drunk driver – If you cannot resolve your claim through an out-of-court settlement, you could file a lawsuit against the drunk driver.
+- Filing a lawsuit against the drunk driver – If you cannot resolve your claim through an out-of-court settlement, you could file a lawsuit against the drunk driver.
 If your damages exceed the amount of the drunk driver’s insurance coverage, you would have to try to recover compensation directly from the impaired driver.
+In South Carolina, if you can prove the drunk driver acted with recklessness or willful disregard for safety, you may also be entitled to punitive damages.

 Your personal injury lawyer can help you determine the options that are available in your case.